psg-mit/muf-ci/README.md

 ```bash
 siren examples/kalman.si -m ssi -p 100 --analyze
 ```
-The compiler will throw an `AnalysisViolatedAnnotationError` and abort compilation if the annotated inference plan is not satisfiable.
+The analysis will throw an `AnalysisViolatedAnnotationError` and abort without running the program if the annotated inference plan is not satisfiable.

 To execute without the analysis:
 ```bash